352.Infanterie-Division

 The U.S 116th Infantry Regiment (29th Infantry Division) and 16th Infantry Regiment (1st Infantry Division) came ashore in the Vierville - St. Laurent - Coleville sector.

-Once the D-Day invasion began on 6 June 1944, the 352nd quickly realized it was facing the brunt of the Invasion.
+Once the invasion began on 6 June 1944, the 352nd quickly realized it was facing the brunt of the Invasion.
 352nd's command immediately absorbed all troops within its sector, to include Luftwaffe Flak troops and RAD (Labor Service) personnel.
-Once it became clear to LXXXIV Armeekorps that the main Allied invasion force was coming ashore at Normandy, all available units were rushed to the front.
-Hardened bunkers (Winderstandsnest) on or near the beach opened fire and continued to fire until they depleted their ammunition or all the men inside were dead.
-Artillery Regiment 352 and 1275 had pre-sighted every inch of the landing areas on the beach and rained shells down upon the landing Allied forces.
+Once it became clear to LXXXIV Armeekorps that the main Allied invasion force was coming ashore in Normandy, all available units were rushed to the front.
+Hardened bunkers (Winderstandsnester) on or near the beach opened fire and continued to fire until they depleted their ammunition or all the men inside were dead.
+Artillery Regiments 1352 and 1275 had pre-sighted every inch of the landing areas on the beach and rained shells down upon the landing Allied forces.
 They, too, continued to fire until they had run out of ammo or were in danger from being encircled.

-The 352.Inf-Div headquarters was busy on 06 June 1944 - below is a phone transcript of the day of days:
+The 352.Inf-Div headquarters was busy on 06 June 1944 - click the image for the phone transcript from the 352.Inf-Div. on the "day of days."

 The following excerpts are from U.S. soldiers fighting the 352nd in Normandy: